marquisdepolis/CATransformer/README.md

 # CATransformer
-Cellular Automata combined with a Transformer
+Trying to predict a Cellular Automata via a Transformer